10 – Flower King Of Flies

 # 4 – Rondo

-Continuing with our best of The Nice Songs we turn to the band’s first album The Thoughts of Emerlist Davjack which was released in 1967.
-The track “Rondo,” was the closing track on the album’s opening side.
-Simply just killer!
+Continuing with our best of The Nice Songs, we turn to the band’s first album, The Thoughts of Emerlist Davjack, which was released in 1967.
+The track “Rondo” was the closing track on the album’s opening side.
+Simply killer!
+The bass work is phenomenal.
+The way it sets the groove under Keith Emerson’s sensational keyboard lines is simply captivating.

 # 3 – She Belongs To Me

-The great Bob Dylan songs was given the Keith Emerson Nice treatment.
-It became one of the band’s most popular live performance songs.
-It sounded nothing like the Bob Dylan original version.
-This was just an amazing reinterpretation that remains as stunning in 2018 as it did in 1970.
+One of the great Bob Dylan songs was given the Keith Emerson Nice treatment.
+It became one of the band’s most popular live-performance songs.
+It sounded nothing like the original version by Bob Dylan.
+This was just an amazing reinterpretation that remains as stunning in 2024 as it did in 1970.

 # 2 – Hang On To A Dream